Lyndon Baines Johnson, (1908-1973), 36th President of the United States

 Johnson made many trips for the administration, some of them designed to build support for it in the country.
 Several trips took him abroad to carry the president’s views and to report back on conditions.
 In the process, Johnson enlarged his knowledge of world affairs.

 Johnson’s years as vice president were not fully satisfying.
 He admired the president and served him loyally, even though he disagreed privately with some of his policies.
 He received loyalty in return, including public assurances from the president that he planned to have Johnson on the ticket in 1964, assurances that were designed to quash rumors to the contrary.
 But tension existed between the vice president and some members of the White House staff, and he was disturbed that greater use was not made of his ability to deal with Congress.
-Clearly, the vice presidency did not offer enough responsibility for a man of Johnson’s temperament.
+Clearly, the vice president did not offer enough responsibility for a man of Johnson’s temperament.
+See also this post about his war on poverty.

 With tragic suddenness, Johnson was catapulted to the top.
 In November 1963 he and Kennedy went to Texas in the hope of ending the latest phase of the battle going on inside the state’s Democratic party since the late 1930’s.
 In the midst of the trip, on November 22, President Kennedy was assassinated in Dallas.
 Johnson took the oath office aboard the presidential plane, Air Force One, at Dallas’ Love Field about 112 hours after Kennedy died.
 Then he flew to Washington, hoping to calm the fears of the nation and assure the people that Kennedy’s policies at home and abroad would be continued.